pedsmoreira/battlecry/README.md

 * `remove(search: string | number): this`: Remove line (`search` method is called to resolve line number)
 * `removeLast(search: string | number): this`: Like `remove`, but using `last`

+_Note_: If you attempt to use any text helper in a binary file (such as an image), samba will throw an error.

 # Miscellaneous